jldantas/libmft/README.md

 - Removed the STANDARD_INFORMATION versions and "class ID" fields
 - Removed the FILE_NAME "allocated size" and "real size"
 - Implemented Datastreams

+## Known problems

+- If you try to set the date for a year > 9999, python will fire a Overflow exception.
+This is python bound unless we change the datetime module to a third party

 ## References: